Wafah Dufour: Early life and education

 Wafah Dufour spent the early part of her life in Los Angeles, then Jeddah, Saudi Arabia, but later moved to Geneva, Switzerland, with her parents.
 In 1988, her parents separated and finally divorced in January 2006.
 Her father and his family have reportedly not spoken to either her or her two younger sisters since she was 15 years old.
 She changed her last name to her mother's maiden name, Dufour.

 She earned a law degree from Geneva University, and a master's degree from Columbia Law School in New York City.
 She speaks French (her mother tongue), English, and Persian.

+Career

 Television

 In early 2006, publisher Judith Regan signed Dufour to appear in a reality television show which planned to follow her battle for success in the music industry in a fly-on-the-wall documentary.
 In the end, the project was canceled due to lingering resentments about the September 11 attacks.

 Music

 In 2009, she was recording her first album while living in London and set to collaborate with Atlanta rock band Black Lips.

-In 2016, Wafah composed Nimrod Kamer's song, Nimmy and the Hose.
+In 2016, Wafah composed Nimrod Kamer's song, "Nimmy and the Hose".

-In 2019, Dufour is lead singer of the band Deep Tan based in East London.
-Other band members include Celeste Guinness and Melia Beaudoin.
+As of 2019, Dufour was lead singer of the band Deep Tan, based in East London.
+Other band members included Celeste Guinness and Melia Beaudoin.